 Taxpayer identification numbers (TINs).
-To report payments to attorneys on Form 1099-MISC, you must obtain the attorney's TIN.
-Form W-9, Request for Taxpayer Identification Number and Certification, may be used to obtain the attorney's TIN.
+To report payments to an attorney on Form 1099-MISC, you must obtain the attorney's TIN.
+You may use Form W-9, Request for Taxpayer Identification Number and Certification, to obtain the attorney's TIN.
 An attorney is required to promptly supply its TIN whether it is a corporation or other entity, but the attorney is not required to certify its TIN.
-If the attorney fails to provide its TIN, the attorney may be subject to a penalty under section 6723 and its regulations, and the reportable payments are subject to backup withholding.
+If the attorney fails to provide its TIN, the attorney may be subject to a penalty under section 6723 and its regulations, and you must backup withhold on the reportable payments.